Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Distinguish the three waves of feminist theory

 Identify the main tenets of the feminist perspective and its research focus

+Feminist theory has developed in three waves.
+The first wave focused on suffrage and political rights.
+The second focused on social inequality between the genders.
 The current, third wave emphasizes the concepts of globalization, postcolonialism, post-structuralism, and postmodernism.

 Third wave feminist theory critiques generalizations about sex and gender.

 Feminist critiques of heterosexism and is closely allied with queer theory and the work of Michel Foucault.